JLS: 2020–present: Reunion, Beat Again Tour and 2.0

 In November 2019, it was reported that JLS would return as a band after six years, with plans to launch a tour and release new music.
 This was confirmed on 12 February 2020, when JLS announced their reformation for a reunion tour called the Beat Again Tour.
 In February 2021, the band confirmed that a drill track called "Time" was not by them, after the song was thought to be their new single, due to it being credited to an act called JLS (with the song actually being by rappers Switch and J9).
 8 March it was revealed that JLS had signed a new record deal with BMG to make new music.
 On 3 September 2021 the band released "Eternal Love", the lead single from their fifth studio album 2.0.

 "2.0" peaked at number 4 on the UK Charts being their sixth consecutive UK Top 10 album.
 It also peaked at number 3 on the Scottish Album chart and number 35 on the Irish Albums chart.

 On 23 February 2023, the group confirmed they would be going on the Everybody Say JLS: The Hits Tour in Autumn 2023.
 It began in October in Dublin and will conclude in November at Sheffield.

 On 20 March 2025, the group confirmed via their socials that they would be going on tour once more with The Club is Alive: The 2025 Hits Tour in 2025. with guest star Example.
-It will begin on 6 November at OVO Hydro and will conclude on 29 November at The O2.
+It began on the 6 November at OVO Hydro and concluded on 29 November at The O2.